 Modern SlaveryWhat is Modern Slavery?

-Modern Slavery is a UK term defined within the Modern Slavery Act 2015 which categorises offences of Slavery, Servitude and Forced or Compulsory Labour and Human Trafficking.
+Modern Slavery is a UK term defined in the Modern Slavery Act 2015 which categorises offences of Slavery, Servitude and Forced or Compulsory Labour and Human Trafficking.
 These crimes include holding a person in a position of slavery, servitude forced or compulsory labour, or facilitating their travel with the intention of exploiting them soon after.

 “40 million people around the world were victims of modern slavery in 2016 – of which about 152 million children, aged between 5 and 17, were subject to child labour.”
 International Labour Organisation